How to view the Windows Experience Index in Windows 10

 The overall Windows experience index is listed with WinSPRLevel.

-In there are other ways to view the Windows 10 Experience Index, third-party ones like Winaero WEI or even completely standalone solutions that create their own benchmarks and present them, like SiSoftware Sandra or UserBenchmark.
+There are other ways to view the third-party Windows 10 Experience Index on the Internet, such as the Winaero WEI, or even stand-alone solutions that create and present their own benchmarks, such as SiSoftware Sandra or UserBenchmark.

 Is the Windows Experience Index useful and reliable?